DynamoDS/RefineryPrimer/CONTRIBUTING.md

-# Contributing to the Refinery Primer
+# Contributing to the Generative Design Primer

-`RefineryPrimer` is an open source project and the work of many contributors.
+`Generative Design Primer` is an open source project and the work of many contributors.
 We appreciate your help!

 ## Filing issues